 It is a common misconception that farmers’ markets and veggie box schemes are expensive.
 Whilst this can sometimes be the case, Oxfordshire has some of the best local produce in the country and there are many deals to be found that are often cheaper than supermarket chains.
 For example, Rectory Farm sells 25 kilos of organic potatoes of just £9.
 That’s enough for 50 family meals!

 I believe that healthy eating should be an integral part of family life.
 However, many parents do not have the time or resources to create healthy meals on a tight budget.
 Sadly, it is all too easy to buy low cost ready meals or go to fast food restaurants for a cheap and filling alternative.
-These foods contain high levels of salt, bad fats and sugar that contribute to high cholesterol, heart disease, Type 2 diabetes and obesity.
+These foods contain high levels of salt, bad fats, sugar and sweeteners that contribute to high cholesterol, heart disease, Type 2 diabetes and obesity.

 Relieve the burden on the NHS

 I believe that teaching all children at school how to prepare simple healthy family meals on a budget should be as important as learning to read and write.
-We need to instil a love and passion for healthy food from an early age to break the vicious cycle of bad eating, poor health and obesity.
+We need to instil a love and passion for healthy food from an early age to break the vicious cycle of bad eating, poor health, chronic illness and obesity.